 Ali has has played field hockey since he was 11 years old.
-He played for Monkstown Hockey Club, (founded in 1894 in Dublin, Ireland) on all of their youth travel teams winning Under 16, Under 19 and Under 21 championships and represented Leinster for two years in the Under 21 Interprovincial championships.
-Monkstown’s Senior Mens’ team are a division 1, all Ireland league team and Ali played for the senior team for 17 years from age 19 to 36 and captained it for two years.
+He played for Monkstown Hockey Club, in Dublin, Ireland on all of their youth travel teams winning Under 16, Under 19 and Under 21 championships and represented Leinster for two years in the Under 21 Interprovincial championships.
+Monkstown’s Senior Mens’ team is a division 1, all Ireland league team and Ali played for the senior team for 17 years from age 19 to 36 and captained it for two years.
 During that time he won several Irish trophies, played and won tournaments in Germany, the Netherlands, the UK and South Africa and was selected to the Leinster Senior Mens’ team.

 He coached in the Monkstown “colts” program for several years prior to moving to the US in 2002.
 Ali lived in Northport, NY until 2015 and got involved with Northport Field Hockey and Lasting Legacy Field Hockey as his own daughters started playing more competitively.
 He coached the Lasting Legacy U14 travel team who have enjoyed considerable success over the past two years including winning the Northeast Regional Club Championships 2015, participating in the National Club Championships and earning a USAFH national ranking of 8th for 2015.
 He was also a head coach for Northport Field Hockey 4th/5th/6th grade teams who play in the Fall Long Island Field Hockey Association league.
-In the summer of 2015, Ali and his family relocated to Austin, Texas and set up Lone Star Field Hockey.
-Ali volunteers all his coaching time, and runs a software company when he is not on the hockey pitch.
+In the summer of 2015 Ali and his family relocated to Austin, Texas.
+He and his wife, Una, set up Lone Star Field Hockey, Austin’s first and only Field Hockey Club.
+Ali is also a member of the US Master’s Team who will play in the 2018 FIH Master’s Hockey World Cup in Barcelona.
+Ali runs a software company when he is not on the hockey pitch.

 Adam grew up in the Channel Islands, UK and represented the islands at U16, U18 and Senior levels, upon moving to the UK he attended University of Leicester where he played and was captain of the 1st XI in the BUSA Premier divisions, playing in a BUSA National Final in 2000.
 After University he played for Coalville HC and continued to represent the Channel Islands.
-He moved to Washington DC in 2011 and has since been involved with Washington Field Hockey Association and now Lone Star Field Hockey.
+He moved to Washington DC in 2011 and was involved with Washington Field Hockey Association and following his move to Austin in 2015, he joined Lone Star Field Hockey as a coach, player and club director.
+Adam was also recently appointed as coach for the US Men’s Over 50 Master’s Team in the 2018 FIH Master’s Hockey World Cup.

 Hanneke grew up in The Netherlands, and started playing Hockey at the age of six.
 She played for her hometown, the Oirschot Field Hockey Club, for 27 years.
 A small Hockey Club – by Dutch standards – of 600 members!